LeonMskRu/arti_1-4-4_20250614/doc/dev/dircache-storage.md

 The following outlines some pseudo code for common operations.

+### Insertion of a new consensus

+This one explains how we insert a new consensus into the dircache.
+It works similarly for `consensus-md`.

+1. Download the consensus from an authority
+2. Parse and validate it accordingly to the specification
+3. Figure out the missing router descriptors and extra-info documents
+4. Compute consensus diffs
+5. Compute compressions
+6. Insert everything in one transaction into the database and update the `last_seen` fields.
+7. Asnchronously download missing router descriptors and extra-info documents from the directory authorities and modify the database as it goes along.

 ### Request of an arbitrary document

 The following models in pseudo code on how a network document is queried and